Postgraduate researcher FAQs

 Progression and assessment

 Yes.
-All PGRs are required to submit their thesis electronically but the University will not require hard bound submission of the thesis during this period of remote working.
+All PGRs are required to submit their thesis electronically but the University won’t require physical copies of the thesis until further notice.

-Now that the University has moved to a position of remote working and until further notice, all vivas should either be conducted remotely or postponed to a later date.
-If vivas go ahead remotely, internal examiners should record that all participants are happy to proceed remotely.
-The normal policy on applying for permission to conduct the viva remotely will be waived during this period.
+All vivas should either be conducted remotely or postponed to a later date.
+If vivas go ahead remotely, internal examiners should record that all participants are happy to proceed.
+The normal policy on applying for permission to conduct the viva remotely is currently being waived .